-If you're looking for a delicious way to cool down this summer, look no further.
-This boozy Strawberry Lemon Gin Granita recipe is super refreshing with lots of strawberries and a touch of lemon!
+If you're looking for a delicious way to cool down on a hot summer day, look no further.
+This Strawberry Lemon Gin Granita is super refreshing with lots of strawberries and a squeeze of lemon juice!

 With summer being in full swing, I couldn't wait to share this Strawberry Lemon Gin Granita recipe with you.
-This recipe has many strawberries, so the texture is not as icy or flakey as some variations since it's fruit-forward with gin!
+This delicious recipe has lots of fresh fruit, so the texture is not as icy or flakey as some variations since it's fruit-forward with gin!
 Because of the gin added to this recipe, this granita is more on the slushy side.

-- Fresh strawberries - ripe, fresh strawberries are the best; although if you have overripe strawberries, go ahead and use them!
+- Fresh strawberries - ripe, fresh strawberries are the best; although if you have overripe strawberries, this recipe is a great way to use them!

 - Simple syrup - See my notes below on how to make simple syrup if you have never made it before.

 - Gin - Use your favorite gin.
 I prefer an all-natural and gluten-free gin.
-For this recipe I used Empress 1908 Gin.
+I used Empress 1908 Gin which is a favorite in our household!
+Be sure to check out Empress 1908 Gin near you!

-- Zest and juice of one lemon, preferably organic.
+- Zest and juice of one lemon - for tartness.

 How to make simple syrup